Knowledge House

 (602)506-3144 (Home Schooling info)

 A home school packet is available from The Maricopa County School Superintendent's Office.
 It contains a summary of Arizona's home school law, an affidavit, a change of information form, and instructions on how to obtain a certified birth certificate.
-Visit their website at www.maricopa.gov/schools/home_school.asp.
+Visit their website at www.maricopa.gov/Schools/HomeSchool/home_school.aspx.
 This site provides online access to information, forms, guidelines, and resources.
-Or you may contact their Home Schooling Coordinator: Debbie Munoz, .

 ARIZONA DEPARTMENT OF EDUCATION